AGAINST ERASURE

 Sandra Barrilaro is a Spanish photographer and activist.
 She has been a speaker at the Palestinian Educational Cultural Forum, and participated in the Women’s Boat to Gaza flotilla in 2016.
 Barrilaro’s work on Palestine has been exhibited widely under the title “Palestine, A Look at Injustice,” and she is currently working on several projects about Palestine.

-Mohammed El-Kurd is an award-winning poet, writer, journalist, and organizer from Jerusalem.
-In 2021, He was named as one of the 100 most influential people in the world by TIME Magazine.
+Mohammed El-Kurd is an internationally touring and award-winning poet, writer, journalist, and organizer from Jerusalem, occupied Palestine.
+In 2021, He was named as one of the 100 most influential people in the world by Time.
 He is best known for his role as a co-founder of the #SaveSheikhJarrah movement.
+His work has been featured in numerous international outlets and he has appeared repeatedly as a commentator on major TV networks.
 Currently, El-Kurd serves as the first-ever Palestine Correspondent for The Nation.
 His first published essay in this role, “A Night with Palestine’s Defenders of the Mountain,” was shortlisted for the 2022 One World Media Print Award.
-RIFQA, his debut collection of poetry, was published by Haymarket Books in October 2021 was later released in Italian by Fandango Libre.
-RIFQA was named “a masterpiece” by The New Arab and a “remarkable debut” by the Los Angeles Review of Books, and was shortlisted for the 2022 Forward Prize for “Best First Collection.”
-He is currently a Civic Media Fellow at the Annenberg Innovation Lab at the University of Southern California.
-El-Kurd has lectured and performed around the world including as the keynote for the 18th Annual Edward Said Memorial Lecture at Princeton University, at the Internazionale literary festival in Ferrara, Italy, and most recently at Adelaide Writers’ Week in Australia.
+Rifqa, his debut collection of poetry, published by Haymarket Books, was named “a masterpiece” by The New Arab and a “remarkable debut” by the Los Angeles Review of Books.
+The book was one of Middle East Eye’s “Best Books of 2021” and was shortlisted for the 2022 Forward Prize for “Best First Collection.”
+El-Kurd holds an MFA in Creative Writing from Brooklyn College (CUNY) and a BFA in Writing from Atlanta’s Savannah College of Art & Design (SCAD).
+He is the Culture Editor at Mondoweiss.

 RIGHTS INFORMATION: